 Will my child sit NAPLAN on paper or online?

 Children in some schools across Australia will sit the NAPLAN tests online this year.
 Federal, state and territory education ministers have agreed that NAPLAN will move online over the next two to three years.
 State and territory education authorities will determine when their schools move online.
 NAPLAN Online uses an adaptive test design, which presents questions that better match student achievement levels and provide more precise results for teachers and schools.

-Unless you receive specific advice from your school, your child will be sitting the NAPLAN tests in paper in 2019.
+Unless you receive specific advice from your school, your child will be sitting the NAPLAN tests on paper in 2021.

 To find out more about NAPLAN Online, visit

 What if my child is absent from school on test days?

 Where possible, schools are encouraged to arrange for individual students who are absent at the time of testing to complete missed tests at another time during the testing week.
 The 2021 test timetable can be found on the

 Please note the facilitation of catch up test for individual student are up to schools’ discretion.

 A NAPLAN report will be issued by your school in term 3.
 If you do not receive a report, you should contact your school.

 Individual student performance is shown on a national achievement scale for each test.